Solar thermal systems

 Hot Water

 Solar panels (also known as solar collectors) are mounted on the roof of the property to maximise sun exposure.
-There are two types of solar thermal panel; Flat plate collectors which look a bit like solar pv panels or Evacuated (or vacuum) tube collectors like those shown in the image above.
+There are two types of solar thermal panel; Flat plate collectors which look a bit like solar PV panels or Evacuated (or vacuum) tube collectors like those shown in the image above.
 A water and antifreeze mix flows through the panels/tubes, absorbing the radiated energy from the sun.
 The fluid is pumped around a sealed circuit where it will pass through a coil inside a hot water cylinder - warming the water inside.
 The heated water is stored in the cylinder, ready for use.

 Why Choose Solar Thermal With Thermal Earth